-In the last article, we had discussed Refrigeration-Introduction, Vapor Compression Refrigeration Cycle & Vapor Absorption Refrigeration Cycle.
+In the last article, we discussed Refrigeration-Introduction, Vapor Compression Refrigeration Cycle & Vapor Absorption Refrigeration Cycle.

 Psychometric Properties: Properties of a mixture of air and water are called psychometric properties.

-Dry air: The pure dry air is a mixture of no. of gases such as nitrogen, oxygen, CO2, H2, Argon, Neon, Helium, etc.
+Dry air: Pure dry air is a mixture of no. of gases such as nitrogen, oxygen, CO2, H2, Argon, Neon, Helium, etc.

-Atmospheric air which is having 79% nitrogen and 21% oxygen by volume is considered as dry air.
+Atmospheric air which is having 79% nitrogen and 21% oxygen by volume is considered dry air.

 Moist air: Moist air is the mixture of dry air and water vapor.